The DECIMAL data type is a numeric data type with fixed scale and

 different than you inserted, equality tests that do not match precisely, or unexpected

-values for GROUP BY
+values for GROUP BY columns.
+The DECIMAL type can help

 reduce unexpected behavior and rounding errors, but at the expense of some performance